swagata-a/numbers/README.md

     @Bind(R.id.image_logo)
     ImageView imageView;
 ```
 Above lines bind two of the views with the respective refeences in a class.
-PLaying with them is even easier:
+Playing with them is even easier:

 ```sh
     ButterKnife.bind(this);